How to Start a Solar Business – Your Complete Guide

 Most contractor general liability insurances provide a minimum of $500,000 coverage.
 Keep track of your inventory, equipment, and properties, and get the right insurance that would cover the worst-case scenario.
 Do yourself a favor and get the right insurance before you even land your first contract.
 Click here for an in-depth look into the right solar business insurance.

-Establishing a Solar Team
+Establishing a solar team

 1. How to find salespeople